 Many autistic adults find the RAADS-R when they’re trying to understand patterns in themselves that never quite made sense.
 They might be wondering:

 The RAADS–R is one way to begin exploring those questions.
-It’s a self-report questionnaire designed to identify autistic traits in adults—including autistics who don’t get identified on other autism tests due to their ability to mask/camouflage their autistic traits.
+It’s a self-report questionnaire designed to identify autistic traits in adults, including some autistic adults whose traits may be less externally visible, including those who camouflage or mask their autistic traits.

 This version is based on the original RAADS–R questionnaire used in research and clinical settings.